Aqua Park Shinagawa: History

 It is a popular aquarium in the city center, and the annual number of visitors exceeds 1.5 million every year.
 In 2019, the number of public aquarium visitors in Japan is ranked fourth in JAZA's annual report.

 Exhibits

-Since partnering with Epson and Maxell, aquariums have incorporated projection mapping into entrancehall and dolphin shows.
-The stadium has 1,350 seats, and there are shows by Pacific white-sided dolphins, bottlenose dolphins, and false killer whales that make full use of technology such as water curtains.
+Since partnering with Epson and Maxell, aquariums have incorporated projection mapping into entrance hall and dolphin shows.
+The Stadium has 1,350 seats, and there are shows by Pacific white-sided dolphins, bottlenose dolphins, and false killer whales that make full use of technology such as water curtains.